 - Making carbon sink and food forest with a bio-diverse habitat for flora and fauna.

 The ancient scriptures say that we are all floating like shells in a vast ocean of life.
 Even though everybody is born out of the same consciousness, no two lives are the same.
-As diverse as our lives are, they are inter-dependent on each other and there is something to learn from everyone.
-To get an all-round exposure to life, take out not too many but just five days.
+As diverse as our lives are, they are interdependent on each other, and there is something to learn from everyone.
+To get an all-around exposure to life, take out not too many but just five days.

 Spend one day with a farmer.
 Go with him to the farm early in the morning and see whatever he does throughout the day.
-You will become sensitive towards the environment, towards food.
-One third of the food in the world is wasted and thrown.
+You will become sensitive towards the environment and towards food.
+One-third of the food in the world is wasted or thrown away.
 Spending the day watching the farmer will let us know the hard work and resources that go into producing food.
 And then we will think twice before wasting it.

 On the third day, become a school teacher.
 You will understand why a guru is needed.
 Wherever you are in life, there are so many people whom you can help and guide.
 It brings a deep satisfaction within.
-It’s not that only those with long hair and beard can be gurus.
+It’s not that only those with long hair and beards can be gurus.
 Everybody can play the role for at least some people.
-You don’t really need a special skill to be a guru, you need compassion.
-Being a teacher, you can channel that compassion to people.
-“I want nothing but my student should progress.”
-Such unconditional love comes to our life.
+You don’t really need a special skill to be a guru; you just need compassion.
+Being a teacher, you can channel that compassion towards people.
+“I want nothing but my students progress.”
+Such unconditional love comes into our lives.

 Spend the fourth day in a mental institution.
 Whatever anybody in a mental hospital says to you, whatever names they call you, you won’t take it to heart.
 After spending a day when anybody can say anything to you, you will develop the strength to face criticism without being shaken.
-Not only will you be strong enough to accept all criticism, you will have compassion for those who criticise you.
+Not only will you be strong enough to accept all criticism, but you will also have compassion for those who criticise you.
 We get anxious over small matters.
 “What does he/she think about me?”
-We are shaken and then we react to these things.
-You should have the courage to give criticism and the courage to receive criticism as well.
+We are shaken, and then we react to these things.
+You should have the courage to give and receive criticism.
 If we teach our children this, they will grow into strong and stable members of society.

 Spend one day in the cemetery or funeral home.
 You will have a very close and intense experience of the impermanence of life.
 Whatever complaints you have will vanish.
-Having the experience that death can come anytime will change your perspective on life for good.
-Just a formal education is not enough.
+Having the experience that death can come at anytime will change your perspective on life for good.
+Only a formal education is enough.
 It is important to explore different dimensions of life to get a holistic education.
-When we keenly see the different facets of life unfolding around us, it makes us centered and established in our self.
+When we keenly see the different facets of life unfolding around us, it makes us centred and established in ourselves.